cloud-with-preetham/cloud-with-preetham/README.md

 > *(To be added as earned)*

 - ⏳ AWS Certified Cloud Practitioner
-- ⏳ Azure Fundamentals
-- ⏳ DevOps / DevSecOps Certifications
+- ⏳ AWS Certified Solution Architect

 ---